dmtsys/weblocaltime/README.md

 ...
 ```

-Library is bundled for browser and node.js, it should work with `rollup` and other module bundlers.
+Library is ready to be bundled for browser and node.js, it should work with `rollup` and other module bundlers.

-## Building manually
+## Building bundle manually

+If you cloned the repo instead of installing the npm module, you can create bundles yourself.

 Running `npm run build` will produce `./dist/index.js` (CommonJS) and `./dist/index.mjs` (modern ES6).

+Published npm package consists of exactly these two files.

 ## Warnings

 ⚠️ Browsers do not parse ISO8601 date format reliably, always pass datetime into your frontend as [unix timestamp](https://en.wikipedia.org/wiki/Unix_time) _(milliseconds since  00:00:00 UTC) on 1 January 1970 - an arbitrary date; leap seconds are ignored)_.

 ```js
 > Date.now()